Frequently asked questions about law enforcement in health care settings.

 Pertussis: What is it?
 How can I prevent my child or teen from getting it?

-This blog was medically reviewed by Dr. Gigi Chawla, chief of general pediatrics, and Dr. Naomi Palmer, pediatrician.
-It was updated in September 2024.
+This blog was medically reviewed by Dr. Naomi Palmer, pediatrician.
+It was updated in December 2025.

 Information about pertussis is also available in Spanish.

-Pertussis is an infection of the respiratory system caused by bacteria.
+Whooping cough, or pertussis, is a highly contagious respiratory infection, caused by bacteria.
 It mainly affects babies younger than 6 months old who aren’t yet protected by immunizations, and kids 11-18 years old whose immunity has started to fade.

 You can check the current pertussis cases in Minnesota on the Minnesota Department of Health website here.